Requirements to Drive

 When your visitors arrive, take them to the customs office, located in building 139.
 The customs officers will need the following:

-■ International drivers permit (If the visitor arrives without an international driver's permit, they must have their valid stateside driver's license translated from a court approved translator in Germany).
+- International drivers permit (If the visitor arrives without an international driver's permit, they must have their valid stateside driver's license translated from a court approved translator in Germany).

-■ The visitor's passport
+- The visitor's passport

-■ The sponsor's (vehicle owner's) registration of the vehicle that will be operated by the visitor.
+- The sponsor's (vehicle owner's) registration of the vehicle that will be operated by the visitor.

-Once the above criterion have been met, the customs office will issue an exception to policy letter.
+Once the above criterion has been met, the customs office will issue an exception to policy letter.
 The visitor must carry the letter, passport, stateside license translation or international driver's license whenever they are operating the sponsor's vehicle.
+Do not go to the customs office before speaking with vehicle registration.
+Customs can be reached at DSN 314- 452-4500.

 *Note: Residents of Germany are not allowed to obtain the Exception to Policy letter.